Team-Eur3kA/Team-Eur3ka-blog/content/post/TWCTF-2018-RKM-writeup.md

 Now, we know that flag must be in ram somewhere, but we know nothing about ramfs (at least I know nothing about it during CTF..).

-I searched some documentation, and it helped, like [like one](https://wiki.debian.org/ramf://wiki.debian.org/ramfs):
+I searched some documentation, and it helped, like [this one](https://wiki.debian.org/ramfs):

 > Ramfs is a very simple FileSystem that exports Linux's disk cacheing mechanisms (the page cache and dentry cache) as a dynamically resizable ram-based filesystem.